 Significances of Helambu Trek

-Helambu Trek is one of the easy and best treks to the Langtang region of Nepal.
-It is a beautiful journey that takes you to the wild landscape similar to that of Tibetan highlands and showers you with the stunning views of mountains, wild landscapes, and charming villages.
-Helambu trek is quite popular for its natural splendor and gratifying climate.
-The region lies 72 kilometers northeast to Kathmandu and extends from north of Taramarang to the Gosaikunda Lake and then to the lower slopes of Jugal Himal.
-When it comes to different forms of natural fantasies, Helambu trek offers a wide range like mountains, glaciers, forests, meadows, waterfalls, and rivers with comparatively less climbing and in the warm climate.
+Helambu Trek is one of the easiest and best treks to the Langtang region of Nepal.
+It is a beautiful journey that takes you to the wild landscape similar to that of the Tibetan highlands and showers you with the stunning views of mountains, wild landscapes, and charming villages.
+The Helambu trek is quite popular for its natural splendour and gratifying climate.
+The region lies 72 kilometres northeast to Kathmandu and extends from north of Taramarang to the Gosaikunda Lake and then to the lower slopes of Jugal Himal.
+When it comes to different forms of natural fantasies, the Helambu trek offers a wide range like mountains, glaciers, forests, meadows, waterfalls, and rivers with comparatively less climbing and in a warm climate.

-The route is mostly inhabited by Sherpa and Tamang people who are well known for their hostile behavior.
-They are warm-hearted and their welcoming behavior will make you feel homely.
-People in the Helambu region follow Buddhism and one can see its resemblance throughout the trail in form of stupas, monasteries, prayer flags, chorten, and mani walls.
-As we walk through the trail we can get some insights on people living there.
+The route is mostly inhabited by Sherpa and Tamang people, who are well known for their hostile behaviour.
+They are warm-hearted, and their welcoming behaviour will make you feel homely.
+People in the Helambu region follow Buddhism, and one can see its resemblance throughout the trail in the form of stupas, monasteries, prayer flags, chortens, and mani walls.
+As we walk through the trail, we can get some insights on the people living there.
 It’s a good opportunity to get acquainted with people, their culture, tradition, and lifestyle.

 Helambu Trek, in other words, is a vibrant and joyful journey in the mid-hills of Nepal.
 The entire trekking trail is fascinating with the spectacular views of the mountain and other beautiful landscapes.
 The lush natural sceneries of hills and terraced farmland, pine forests, slow-moving rivers, swift mountain streams, rugged rock, grassy downs and meadows strewed with daisies; Helambu Trek has much to offer!

-Helambu Trek is considered as one of the easiest treks and is suitable for all kind of travel lover.
+Helambu Trek is considered as one of the easiest treks and is suitable for all kinds of travel lovers.
 It is the best package for those who are looking forward to experiencing the real Himalayas and witnessing the geographical diversity of Nepal.
-So, are you ready to witness this opportunity of getting wanderlust in the backdrop of Himalayan panorama with Nepal Intrepid Treks?
+So, are you ready to witness this opportunity of getting wanderlust in the backdrop of the Himalayan panorama with Nepal Intrepid Treks?

-Imagine yourself walking in the diverse topography acknowledging the culture, custom, and lifestyle of the local people inhabited in that area.
-The route to Ganesh Himal Trek lies west to the Langtang National Park and is inhabited by people of Tamang origin.
-Therefore, Ganesh Himal Trek can be an opportunity to explore Tamang villages and get some insights on people, their culture, custom, and unique lifestyle.
+Imagine yourself walking in the diverse topography, acknowledging the culture, customs, and lifestyle of the local people inhabiting that area.
+The route to Ganesh Himal Trek lies west of the Langtang National Park and is inhabited by people of Tamang origin.
+Therefore, Ganesh Himal Trek can be an opportunity to explore Tamang villages and get some insights into people, their culture, customs, and unique lifestyle.

 Outline Itinerary